What Is Tuina Massage? Traditional Chinese Therapy Explained

 Tuina vs Massage

-• Tuina is a form of Chinese medical massage, while massage refers to general bodywork and manipulation of the muscles/soft tissues.
+• Tuina is a form of Chinese medical massage, whereas massage refers to general bodywork and the manipulation of muscles and soft tissues.

 • Tuina focuses on acupressure points and meridians influencing energy flow.
 In contrast, massage aims to relax the body and relieve muscle tension.

-• Tuina uses techniques like pressing, kneading, percussion, etc. Massage may utilize Swedish massage strokes, deep tissue work, and trigger point therapy.
+• Tuina employs techniques such as pressing, kneading, and percussion.
+Massage may utilize Swedish massage strokes, deep tissue work, and trigger point therapy.

 Tuina vs Acupuncture